UN to vote on resolution to authorize one-year deployment of armed force to help Haiti fight gangs - WTOP News

 Last month, the administration of U.S. President Joe Biden promised to provide logistics and $100 million to support a Kenyan-led force.

-The resolution notes that the Security Council intends to impose additional sanctions on Jimmy Chérizier, known as “Barbecue,” who heads Haiti’s biggest gang alliance.
+The resolution notes that the Security Council intends to impose additional sanctions on those who contribute to Haiti’s violence.
+The U.N. has already imposed sanctions on Jimmy Chérizier, known as “Barbecue,” who heads Haiti’s biggest gang alliance.
 Chérizier, a former police officer, recently warned that he would fight any armed force suspected of abuses.

 The proposed resolution comes nearly a year after Haiti’s prime minister and other top government officials requested the immediate deployment of a foreign armed force as the government struggles to fight violent gangs estimated to control up to 80% of the capital of Port-au-Prince.